ophub/amlogic-s9xxx-armbian/README.md

 Armbian is a lightweight Linux distribution built specifically for ARM chips, based on Debian/Ubuntu.
 The Armbian system is lean, clean, and 100% compatible with Debian/Ubuntu, inheriting its functionality and rich software ecosystem.
 It runs securely and stably on TF/SD/USB storage and the device's eMMC.
 This project preserves the integrity of the official Armbian system while extending support for unofficially supported devices such as TV boxes, and adds a set of convenient management commands.
 You can now replace the Android TV system on your TV box with Armbian, transforming it into a powerful server.

 This project relies on many [contributors](CONTRIBUTORS.md) to build the Armbian system for `Amlogic`, `Rockchip`, and `Allwinner` devices.
 It supports writing to eMMC, kernel updates, and other features.
-For detailed usage, see the [Armbian User Documentation](./documents).
-The latest Armbian system can be downloaded from [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases).
+For detailed usage, see the [📚Armbian User Documentation](./documents).
+The latest Armbian system can be downloaded from [⬇️Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases).
 Welcome to `Fork` and customize.
-If this project is helpful, please click the `Star` button in the upper right corner to show your support.
+If this project is helpful, please click the `⭐Star` button in the upper right corner to show your support.

 ## Default Information for Armbian System